-Software is provided in the form of a Yocto based Board Support Package (BSP), building on the industry standard quality of Freescale BSPs, and adding VIA-specific modifications.
+Software is provided in the form of a Yocto based Board Support Package (BSP), building on the industry standard quality of NXP BSPs, and adding VIA-specific modifications.

 Real-time applications are also supported through the widely used Xenomai development framework.
 For more details and benchmarks see our blog post.

 To learn more about this board, you can also check its User Manual on the VAB-820 product page (the Downloads tab).